raphpapad/Assignments/README.md

 << HTML, CSS, Javascript >><br>
 Assignment1: A simple online CV with HTML, CSS.<br>
-Assignment2: A registration forum for an online library with, HTML, CSS, Javascript.<br>
+Assignment2: A registration forum for an online library.<br>
-Assignment3: The board game Snakes and Ladders with HTML, CSS, Javascript.<br>
+Assignment3: The board game Snakes and Ladders.<br>
-Assignment6: The board game Connect 4 with HTML, CSS, Javascript.<br>
+Assignment6: The board game Connect 4.<br>
-Assignment7: The board game Tic Tac Toe with HTML, CSS, Javascript.<br>
+Assignment7: The board game Tic Tac Toe.<br>
-Assignment9: Very Simple YouTube Web page with, HTML, CSS, Javascript.<br>
+Assignment9: Very Simple YouTube Web page.<br>

 << C >><br>
-Assignment8: A programm that translates Greek letters to Enligsh more info inside the program, written in C.<br>
+Assignment8: A programm that translates Greek letters to Enligsh more info inside the program.<br>
 Assignment10: A simple C program, more info inside the code.<br>